wandb/terraform-aws-wandb/examples/dns-external/README.md

 ## About

-This exmaple is a minimal example of what is needed to deploy and instance of Weights & Biases.
+This exmaple is a minimal example of what is needed to deploy an instance of Weights & Biases that uses an external DNS.

 ## Module Prerequites